- Start

 The City of Stockholm aims to be a good employer and offers decent working conditions for all.
 This requires preventive and proactive work to combat discrimination.
 All employees in the City must have equal rights and opportunities, regardless of gender, gender identity and expression, ethnicity, religion, disability, sexual orientation or age.

-Skills development
+Professional development

-The City of Stockholm offers excellent opportunities for skills development and a varied professional life.
+The City of Stockholm offers excellent opportunities for continuous learning, development and a varied professional life.
 The City is a large organisation, and its size makes it possible to develop in different parts of the organisation.
 Many employees who have worked in the City for a long time have developed through traditional career paths, but many have also expanded their competence by working in different operations.
 This contributes to employees being happy and engaged in the development of the operations.

 Organisation